Maurice-Mueller/javascript-template-project/README.md

       }
       ```
 - use `document` instead of `global.document` in `index.ts`
+- `npm install @types/node --save-dev`
+  - to get all the modules nodeJS ships with
 - fix errors in your source ;)

 ### enable decorators